 Being arrested for driving under the influence can have serious consequences.
-The prosecution will charge you in most cases with two distinct offenses, driving while intoxicated and driving under the influence.
+The prosecution will charge you in most cases with two separate offenses, driving under the influence, and driving with a blood alcohol content of 0.08% or higher.
 This gives the prosecution two charges on which to seek a conviction.
+In a DUI case you can expect to be facing a possible jail sentence, a fine, and probation.
 You will also be facing a DMV hearing and loss of your license to drive.
-In a DUI case you can expect to be facing a possible jail sentence, a fine, and probation.

 There are many enhancements that can be charged in DUI cases, including refusal enhancements, if you refused to take a chemical test.
 There are also enhancements associated with the level of your blood alcohol level.
-Some counties require the installation of an ignition interlock device on any car you drive if you are convicted of a DUI.
 If you have been arrested for a DUI involving an accident, or any injuries, even on a first DUI, the charges can carry substantial jail time and restitution for any injuries.

 Our office has over a decade of experience defending DUI cases.
 DUI blood testing involves trace quantitative analysis and gas chromatography.
 There are multiple ways in which testing errors can lead to falsely elevated results.
 If you did refuse a chemical test and the police obtained a DUI blood draw warrant you may need to file a motion to challenge that blood draw warrant.
 Our office has filed numerous motions challenging DUI blood draw warrants and has extensive experience litigating these issues.
 You also may have grounds to challenge your car stop.
 This could include issues related to the basis for the stop or if you were stopped at a sobriety checkpoint-challenging whether or not the DUI checkpoint was set up consistent with the requirements for a valid checkpoint.
 Our office has won motions to suppress in DUI cases resulting in dismissal of the case.